-Franklin University has a part-time opening for a data analyst for the International Institute for Innovative Instruction.
+Franklin University has a full-time opening for a data analyst for the International Institute for Innovative Instruction.
 The analyst will support the university’s Title III grant responsibilities.
 The “Increasing Student Success Start-to-Finish” project is a federal grant designed to increase undergraduate retention and graduation.
-In collaboration with staff, the successful candidate will work 19 hours per week beginning October 1 to identify, analyze, and interpret trends or patterns in data.
+In collaboration with staff, the successful candidate will begin work on October 1 to identify, analyze, and interpret trends or patterns in data.
 This is a one-year assignment slated to go through September 30, 2020, and may be extended dependent upon federal funding and the needs of the University.
-The selected candidate will need to be onsite three days per week.

 Responsibilities include acquiring and filtering data from Starfish Analytics and other academic databases; monitoring course analytics related to student and instructor performance; creating reports based on trends and patterns with data; and reporting actionable results that reflect strategic goals.